The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems and integral points

 \section{Hodge--Deligne systems and integral points}

-In this section we'll finish the proof of Theorem \ref{LV_thm}.
-Recall the setup from Section \ref{sec:hds}: we have a smooth variety $X$ over $\mathbb{Q}$ and a Hodge--Deligne system $\mathsf{V}$ on $X$, satisfying certain conditions.
+The goal of this section is to prove Theorem \ref{LV_thm}, which gives Zariski non-density of integral points on $X$.
+Recall the setup from Section \ref{sec:hds}: we have a smooth variety $X$ over $\mathbb{Q}$\footnote{ By Weil restriction, we will assume that $X$ is defined over $\mathbb{Q}$, not a general number field; see the proof of Theorem \ref{main_thm}.} and a Hodge--Deligne system $\mathsf{V}$ on an integral model $\mathcal{X}$ of $X$, satisfying certain conditions.
 Lemma \ref{falt_finite} tells us that, as $x$ ranges over the integral points of $X$, there are only finitely many possibilities, up to semisimplification, for the global Galois representation $\mathsf{V}_{x, et}$.
 We will use this to bound the integral points of $X$.

 A significant technical obstacle (both in \cite{LV} and here) is that Lemma \ref{falt_finite} only applies to semisimple global Galois representations; there may be many different Galois representations arising as fibers of $\mathsf{V}_{et}$, all of which have the same semisimplification.
 If we assume the Grothendieck--Serre conjecture---that all Galois representations that arise are semisimple---this difficulty does not arise.
 Under this assumption, the argument is very simple; see Section \ref{sec:int_thm_ss}.